-In drawing, one method above others tends to cause problems—the drawing of 3-D shapes.
-The basic rules of perspective and a drawing for 3-D shapes are drawing systems that many beginners tend to have difficulty perfecting.
+When drawing, one method above others tends to cause problems—the drawing of 3-D shapes.
+The basic rules of perspective and drawing for 3-D shapes are drawing systems that many beginners tend to have difficulty perfecting.

 How to draw three-dimensional shapes.
 Draw 3D shapes by applying the basic rules of linear perspective.
 Other drawing methods, such as isometric and technical orthographic drawing systems, can draw three-dimensional shapes.
 These principles can then be applied to more complex shapes.

 How to Draw 3D Shapes